SchemaPlus/schema_plus_multischema/README.md

 ActiveRecord's PostgreSQL connection adapter lets you set PostgreSQL's search_path to choose which schemas to look at:

     connection.schema_search_path = "first,second"

 And ActiveRecord let you use schema names in migrations, such as

     create_table 'first.my_table' do ...
     create_table 'second.my_table' do ...

 But without SchemaPlusMultishema, ActiveRecord's introspection doesn't handle them properly.
 It *does* find all tables that are in the current search path, but it *doesn't* prefix them with their schema names.
-And the schema dump `schema/dump.rb` doesn't take into account the schemas at all, so it's invalid.
+The schema dump `schema/dump.rb` doesn't take into account the schemas at all and the dump will be invalid.
+Futhermore, if there are tables with the same name in different schemas, only 1 of the tables will be dumped.

 ## Features

-With SchemaPlusMultischema installed, the following features are automatically in place.
+With SchemaPlusMultischema installed, make sure to set your [schema search path to use your schemas](http://apidock.com/rails/ActiveRecord/ConnectionAdapters/PostgreSQLAdapter/schema_search_path%3D).
+SchemaPlusMultischema features only work if the current search path is different from PostgreSQL's default (```"$user",public```).
+If schema search path is PostgreSQL's default, then behavior is the same as pure ActiveRecord.

 ### `connection.tables`

 SchemaPlusMultischema modifies the output of ActiveRecord's `connection.tables` method.
-If the current search path is different from PostgreSQL's default (`"$user",public`), then each table name is prefixed with its schema.
-E.g.

     connection.tables  # => ["first.my_table", "second.my_table"]

-If the current search path is the same as the default, the table names are not prefixed, i.e. the behavior is the same as pure ActiveRecord.

 ### Schema dump

-If the current search path isn't the default, the schema dump (`db/schema.rb`) will include the schema setup, and the table definitions will be prefixed with their schemas.
+The schema dump (`db/schema.rb`) will include the schema setup, and the table definitions will be prefixed with their schemas.
 E.g.

         connection.execute "CREATE SCHEMA IF NOT EXISTS first" connection.execute "CREATE SCHEMA IF NOT EXISTS second" connection.schema_search_path = "first,second"

         create_table "first.my_table" do ...
         create_table "second.my_table" do ...

-If the current search path is the same as the default, no schema_setup is included and the table names are not prefixed, i.e. the behavior is the same as pure ActiveRecord.
+Foreign key associations will also contain table definitions with prefixed schemas.
+E.g.

+        create_table "first.my_table" do
+          ...
+          t.integer :my_table_id, null: false, foreign_key: {references: "second.my_table"...

 ## History